 18 November 2016

-The family researcher’s desktop is never happy if it isn’t littered with possible links, which is where I find myself again at the moment.
-I have also received a few more translations today, which I’ve not yet had time to post – but their arrival is what prompted my flurry of after-work activity on the site today.
+The family researcher’s desktop is never a happy place if it isn’t littered with possible links, which is where I find myself again at the moment.
+I have also received a few more translations today, which I’ve not yet had time to post up, but their arrival is what prompted my flurry of after-work activity on the site today.

 Update: 8th December 2016